raspberrypilearning/rpi-stress-buster-with-scratch/en/step_1.md

 ---
 ### Hardware

-+ A Raspberry Pi Computer
++ A Raspberry Pi computer
-+ 2× M-F jumper wires
++ 2 × M-F jumper wires
 + A drinking straw
 + A sheet of aluminium foil
 + Some glue